 But many companies don’t want their employees to have to wait a full year to be able to take some vacation time and so they will use any of the following rates instead.

 By Hours Worked

-Accruing time by hours worked is a special accrual rate which does not guarantee a certain number of hours to accrue per year.
-This is a great rate for part time employees who work variable schedules and it is also used to fulfill sick time requirements.
+Accruing time by hours worked is a special accrual rate that does not guarantee a certain number of hours to accrue per year.
+This is a great rate for part-time employees who work variable schedules and it is also used to fulfill sick time requirements.

 To get our accrual multiplier, we’ll divide 80 (hours in two weeks of work) by 2000 (hours worked in the year) to obtain .04.
 So for every hour our employees work they should earn .04 hours of PTO.